bigsnarfdude/syntheticLLM/README.md

-I'll update the README.md sections based on the current project structure and files.
-Here's a revised version:

 # syntheticLLM

 A system for capturing and processing chat conversations into training data for Chain-of-Thought (CoT) and Reinforcement Learning (RL) models.